neetli/xapiaudit/README.md

 This project uses TypeScript.
 TypeScript requires that type information be present for the other classes you are referencing.
 Typings is the system we use to pull version of the type files so that TypeScript will be able to compile our code.
-Install the required Typings information with the following, run from the project directory.
+Install the required Typings information with the following: (run from the project directory).
 ```bash
 ./node_modules/.bin/typings install
 ```

 This project uses Grunt to compile the TypeScript, liniting and run unit tests.
-Assuming we are using a local project ersion of Grunt, you can run the following to compile the application run the tests.
-The included test is an integration test and require MongoDB to be running on localhost, using the default port with no password.
+Assuming we are using a local project version of Grunt, you can run the following to compile the application run the tests.
+The included test is an integration test and requires MongoDB to be running on localhost, using the default port with no password.
 To start MongoDB run:
 ```bash
 ./node_modules/.bin/grunt buildandtest